Backcountry Potty Trowel —The Deuce® (a successful Kickstarter project)

-#1 - .45 oz (less than the weight of 2 1/2 teaspoons of water) - for fanatical weight fanatics only: those who eagerly learn the ins and outs of their gear to get the most out if it.
+Size #1 - NOT AVAILABLE IN DirtSaw® (yet) - .45 oz (less than the weight of 2 1/2 teaspoons of water) - for fanatical weight fanatics only: those who eagerly learn the ins and outs of their gear to get the most out if it.
 Regularly using our Advances Techniques (graphic below) is mandatory for this trowel.
-2.5" wide by 6.5" long.
+2.4" wide by 6.5" long.
+The non-DirtSaw® version is on sale for $14.95 DirtSaw® version coming next year.

-#2 - .60 oz (barely over ONE tablespoon of water - 1.1 to be exact) - for normal weight fanatics (most backpackers), our most popular trowel.
+.60 oz (barely over the weight of ONE tablespoon of water - 1.1 to be exact) - for normal weight fanatics (most backpackers), our most popular trowel.
 A nice balance between crazy-lightweight and overall toughness.
 The #2 is an evolved version of the Deuce of Spades.
 Advanced Techniques recommended in difficult ground.
-2.6" wide by 6.8" long.
+2.5" wide by 6.8" long.
+DirtSaw #2: $20.95.
+The old version is on sale for $15.95

-#3 - .97 oz (less than 2 tablespoons of water) - A full-sized, beast of a trowel for users who regularly encounter difficult ground.
+.97 oz (less than 2 tablespoons of water) - A full-sized, beast of a trowel for users who regularly encounter difficult ground.
 Thicker material makes the #3 twice as strong as our #2 and more comfortable in the hand.
-2.6" wide by 8" long.
+2.7" wide by 7.7" long.
+DirtSaw #3: $22.95.
+The old version is on sale for $16.95

 Simple?
 Looks are deceiving.
 A ton of thought and experience has gone into every detail.

 • Made in the US and S. Korea of aerospace grade, US-produced 7075-T6 aluminum that meets MIL spec AMS4045 (the alloy alone does not guarantee high strength).
-It's the go-to aluminum for satellites and aircraft because high strength aluminum makes high strength products This grade of aluminum is available in only a handful of highly industrialized countries with technology and quality driven supply chains - it is not available in China - beware of knockoffs.
+It's the go-to aluminum for satellites and aircraft because high strength aluminum makes high strength products This grade of aluminum is available only in highly industrialized countries with technology and quality driven supply chains – it is not available in China (except to Chinese aerospace companies).

-• Lifetime warranty - bend or break one and we'll replace it for just the cost of postage (no matter where you bought it)
+Lifetime warranty - bend or break one and we'll replace it for just the cost of postage (no matter where you bought it) - here's the link if you break one.

-• TUMBLED so all edges are smooth and deburred (This requires a strong material so it doesn't get smashed or beat up in the tumbler.
-If you see a product where everyone complains about its sharp edges - ding ding!
-Weak material.)
+• TUMBLED so all edges are smooth and deburred (This requires a strong material so it doesn't get crumpled or beat up in the tumbler.
+If you see a product with reviews complaining about sharp edges - ding ding!
+It's not tumbled probably because it's made of weak material.)

 • digs down and carves unusually well because of its thinness